 When you create a new task, App Engine assigns the task a unique name by

 default.
-You can assign your own name to a task by using the
+However, you can assign your own name to a task by using the

 - Learn how to create task handlers.